Energinet-DataHub/opengeh-edi/source/IntegrationEvents/documents/development.md

 ## Updating integration events

-If the integration event proto files are updated, building Energinet.DataHub.MarketRoles will compile them and put them in /integrationevents/source/integrationevents/ folder.
+If the integration event proto files are updated, building `Energinet.DataHub.MarketRoles` solution will compile them and put them in `/integrationevents/source/integrationevents/` folder.

 License comments must be applied to each file if not present.